ColinShaw/php-micro-framework/README.md

 tools are easy to get onboard.
 Some of the reasons for this are there are no dependencies, you have to really understand what the code does, you have great freedom to make the code exactly what you want it to be, and it is so simple there is no clutter and nothing that you don't know how or why it works.

+In one environment where we use this, we have a great system that expands on this basic idea, adding templated templates, automatic CSRF synchronization tokens, a cache-busting mechanism based on the git branch so that tagged releases automatically force reload of the more brittle assets, some very convenient base classes to subclass for implementation, and other stuff.
+A person can take the base project, configure it, and have functioning code with interface and backend elements in about 5 minutes.
+That's right, functioning for both sides in under 5 minutes.
+With no unusual binary dependencies, minimal configuration, and minimal code.
+The variant of the framework that does all this is right at 400 lines and less than 10k.

+If you ever look at my other repositories, you may note that I generally go completely off on PHP since it is an inconsistent and basically crappy language, the code one sees in the community is generally not just bad, the habits formed with people who use it are bad, etc.  I mean, it really is just the worst.
+But the fact is, there is a lot of dreary legacy code that has been written in PHP, a lot of infrastructure that is centered around PHP, and it is not often realistic to move off it so much as incrementally improve it.
+Making a thoughtful, simple collection of tools that meet the needs of requirements can help make the best of the situation.